 During the divorce proceedings, after alimony is requested by either party, the court is required to determine the amount and the period for an award.
 An award of alimony is based on a set of factors laid out by the statute in Maryland Family Law Code 11-106 (b).

-Alimony can be either rehabilitative (temporary) or permanent.
+There are two types of alimony that can be awarded.
+Alimony can be either rehabilitative (temporary) or permanent (indefinite alimony).
 Alimony is often awarded for a set period of time to allow the party seeking alimony to start successfully supporting themselves.
 The court will weigh a variety of factors in this decision, including:

 - The party’s ability to become self-sufficient